History of the papacy (1048–1257): East-West Schism

 The East-West Schism was the event that divided Chalcedonian Christianity into Western Catholicism and Eastern Orthodoxy.
 Though normally dated to 1054, the East-West Schism was actually the result of an extended period of estrangement between the two Churches.
 The primary causes of the Schism were disputes over papal authority— the pope claimed he held authority over the four Eastern Greek-speaking patriarchs, and over the insertion of the filioque clause into the Nicene Creed by the Western Church.
-Eastern Orthodox today claim that the primacy of the Patriarch of Rome was the only honorary and that he has authority only over his own diocese and does not have the authority to change the decisions of Ecumenical Councils.
+Eastern Orthodox today claim that the primacy of the Patriarch of Rome was primarily one of honor and appellate authority, not one of immediate authority across jurisdictional lines, and without the authority to change the decisions of Ecumenical Councils.
 There were other, less significant catalysts for the Schism, including variance over liturgical practices and conflicting claims of jurisdiction.

 The Church split along doctrinal, theological, linguistic, political, and geographic lines, and the fundamental breach has never been healed.
 Attempts were made to reunite the two churches in 1274 (by the Second Council of Lyon) and in 1439 (by the Council of Basel), but in each case the councils were repudiated by the Orthodox as a whole, charging that the hierarchs had overstepped their authority in consenting to these so-called "unions".
 Further attempts to reconcile the two bodies have failed.

 Byzantine emperor Alexius Comnenus asked Pope Urban II (1088–1099) for help against the Turks in the early 1090s.
 Urban II viewed this request as a great opportunity.
 Not only could it restore Christian control over the Holy Land, but it also provided a means of domestic pacification that focused the aggression of the European nobility towards the Muslims instead of each other.
 In addition, coming to the aid of Byzantium held the possibility of a reunion between the eastern and western Churches after almost four decades of schism, thereby strengthening the western Church in general and the papacy in particular.

 On November 27, 1095, Urban II made one of the most influential speeches in the Middle Ages at the Council of Clermont combining the ideas of making a pilgrimage to the Holy Land with that of waging a holy war against infidels.
 The pope called for a “War of the Cross,” or Crusade, to retake the holy lands from the unbelievers.
 France, the pope said, was already overcrowded and the Holy Lands of Canaan were overflowing with milk and honey.
 Pope Urban II asked the Frenchmen to turn their swords in favor of God's service, and the assembly replied "Dieu le veult!" – "God wills it!"